 The motivation for building package sandboxing into marimo comes from a decade of our own experience of working with Jupyter notebooks — either our own, or our colleagues — that failed to reproduce.
 These notebooks often failed to reproduce for reasons due to package management, such as:

-2. The author did track packages at some point, but failed to keep the requirements file up-to-date.
+at all. - The author did track packages at some point, but failed to keep the requirements file up-to-date.

 In practice, this means a large fraction of Python notebooks are relegated to being archaeological artifacts that provide us a glimpse into work that was done in the past, instead of programs that we can execute today — a real blow to reproducibility in science and reusability in engineering.